 Now you need to test your freezie holder by putting it on a freezie and eating it.
 Well, you have to make sure it works, right?!

 **You may make and sell any items made from my patterns, but please link back to my blog or Loops & Love Crochet.
-Please do not copy and post claiming it as your own.
+Please do not copy and post this pattern claiming it as your own.
 Please do not re-publish my photos as your own.
 Thank you!**